Phil Dawson: 2014 season

-Dawson signed with the San Francisco 49ers on March 19, 2013.

-On September 26, 2013, Dawson attempted and missed a 71-yard fair catch kick in the last seconds of the second quarter of a game against the St. Louis Rams.
-He made 27 consecutive field goals during the 2013 season, until the streak was snapped by a 24-yard field goal miss against the Arizona Cardinals in Week 17.
-Dawson finished his first year in San Francisco with the second-most points (140) and field goals (32-of-36) in the team's history.
-Dawson kicked the game-winning field goal in the 49ers Wild Card playoff game against the Green Bay Packers on January 5, 2014, giving the 49ers a 23–20 road victory.

 On March 11, 2014, Dawson signed a new two-year contract to remain with the 49ers.
+Against New Orleans that season he kicked a field goal to get the 49ers into overtime and the game winner.

+2015 season

+In 2015, handed kickoff duties to Bradley Pinion, but returned to kick-offs the next season.Against the Rams he had to replace Pinion as the team punter, a role he filled several times over the years (over his career he had 9 punts for 257 yards) after Pinion tweaked a calf.
+A few weeks later in Cleveland he was recognized with a video tribute during the game and a standing ovation.
+That season he made 19 FGs in a row, the 2nd most in franchise history at the time behind only his 2013 streak.

+2016 season

 Dawson re-signed with the 49ers on a one-year contract on March 12, 2016.
-He made his 400th career field goal on November 20, 2016, against the Patriots.
+He made his 400th career field goal, making him the 10th player to hit that milestone all-time, on November 20, 2016, against the Patriots.

+Dawson finished his time in San Francisco as the 49ers career leader in field goals over 50 yards (14); 2nd for points (140) and FGs made (32) in a single season; 2nd for field goal accuracy (86.1%); tied for 3rd for FGAs in a season (36); tied for 5th for FGMs (99); 7th for FGAs, PAT attempts and PATs made; and 10th in career scoring (427).

 Arizona Cardinals

+After the end of the 2016 season, Dawson became a free agent and went looking for a team closer to his home in Austin which landed him in Phoenix.
 On March 10, 2017, Dawson signed a two-year contract with the Arizona Cardinals.

+2017 season

 On September 10, 2017, in the season opening 35–23 loss to the Detroit Lions, Dawson made his debut as a Cardinal, converting two extra points and a field goal in the loss.
 In the next game, Dawson converted three field goals, including a 40-yarder to force overtime and a 30-yarder in overtime to win, in the 16–13 victory over the Indianapolis Colts.

 On November 26, 2017, Dawson hit a 57-yard field goal with one second left to beat the favored Jacksonville Jaguars.
 It was the longest made field goal of Dawson's career (although he made a 59-yard field goal during a 2010 preseason game with the Browns).
 He converted four field goals in the game, including the 57-yard game-winner, earning him NFC Special Teams Player of the Week.